 The benefit is that for $30 to $75 you can unwrinkle your clothes in a fraction of the time it’d take to iron.
 That’ll benefit your professional and romantic life.
 Check out some top-rated steamers on Amazon here.

-High Quality Fitness (A Personal Trainer, Fitness Program, Accountability Service, Group Class, Coach, Nutritionist etc.)
+High Quality Fitness (A Personal Trainer, Fitness Program, Accountability Service, Group Class, Nutritionist, Your Choice)

 There’s many ways to invest in your health and fitness.
 I made the mistake of cheaping out for Planet Fitness’s $10 a month plan.
 I was engrossed in the dollars-and-cents math world of personal finance at the time.
 I figured the more I can save, the more I could invest that money and let compound interest make me rich.